-Administrators or program directors at each Lead or Consortia Agency are required to sign an agreement with the ISCR.
-This agreement allows comparison of breast and cervical cancer data files collected by ISCR and IBCCP.
+Once each year, IBCCP works with ISCR to compare breast and cervical cancer data from the Cornerstone Data System to files collected by ISCR.
 Discrepancies identified between the two data files are investigated to insure the retained client data is accurate.